The original do-it-yourself travel guide to Europe SM

 Language Training

 Language tapes, videos, and texts are also available in most libraries.
 If you don't know any French, Spanish, or Russian before you head for their countries, some ear acclimatization beforehand would be a good part of your preparation.
-Also, have a good look at chapter 26, European Languages, Numbers, Alphabets: Encounter the Tower of Babel in Europe, for much more about languages.
+Also, have a good look at chapter 26, Languages, Numbers, Alphabets: Encounter the Tower of Babel in Europe, for much more about languages.

 Telephone Books